kaspar-p/kvstore/README.md

 ![Alt text](benchmark_graph/stage2.png)

-In stage 2, we compared query performance for the original binary search for SSTs, versus the new Btree search.
-We did not see a large difference between binary search and Btree search.
+In stage 2, we compared random get performance for the original binary search for SSTs vs. the new Btree search.
+We did not see a large difference in performance.
+We expect this is due to an error in our Btree implementation, since Btree search should be algorithmically faster than binary search.
 These experiments can be run using the command:

 ```sh
 ./build/experiments/stage_2_experiments